joycesim/joycesim.github.io/GroupVision/index.md

 We have done CV review, tutorials for illustrator, making a poster, paraview etc.
 These typically last 1-1.5 hrs.
 When we have new people or guests, be prepared to give your elevator pitch on who you are and what research you are working on.
 We sometimes organize writing and/or coding sessions (typically two hours in the geophysics lab) where the group comes together and state what they want to achieve during that session and go on to do it.
 This is a good space to ask for help debugging and have someone look over a draft etc.

+More social events?

 ### b)    Individual Meetings – how frequently